 - Federal Income Tax (IRPJ) tax rate of 15% calculated on taxable income and a surcharge of 10% calculated on the taxable income amount that exceeds R\$ 20 per month (or R\$ 240 annually). - Social Contribution on Net Income (CSLL) tax rate of 9% calculated on taxable income.
-However, financial institutions (i.e., XP CCTVM, Banco XP and XP DTVM) and insurance companies (i.e., XP Vida e Previdência) are subject to a higher regular CSLL rate of 15%.
+However, banks (i.e., Banco XP and Banco Modal) are subject to a higher CSLL rate of 20%, while all other companies treated as financial entities for tax purposes (i.e., XP CCTVM, Modal DTVM, XP DTVM and XP Vida e Previdência) are subject to a CSLL rate of 15%.

-As of March 2020, Brazilian banks (i.e. Banco XP) were subject to a CSLL rate of 20%, which became the regular applicable rate for banks.
 As of July 2021, the rate of CSLL was increased by 5% for all Brazilian financial entities until December 2021.
-Therefore, Brazilian banks were subject to a CSLL rate of 25% and all other financial entities, including insurance companies, are subject to a rate of 20% by means of federal Law 13.148/2021.
+Therefore, Brazilian banks were subject to a CSLL rate of 25% and all other financial entities, including insurance companies, were subject to a rate of 20% by means of Law 13.148/2021.